algorandfoundation/puya-ts/docs/src/content/docs/language-guide/program-structure.md

 class MyContract extends Contract {}
 ```

+The `autosalt` option is also available here, and controls off-curve program salting.
+It is disabled by default for contracts (see [off-curve address hardening](#off-curve-address-hardening)).

 ### Application Lifecycle Methods and other method options

 There are two approaches to handling application lifecycle events: by implementing a well-known method (convention-based), or by using decorators (decorator-based).
 It is also possible to use a combination of the two; however, decorators must not conflict with the implied behaviour of a well-known method.